VNXtreme/node-red-contrib-evernote/README.md

 | **clientKey**    | `string` |
 | **clientSecret** | `string` |

 The API keys can be acquired from the [Evernote Developer Documentation](https://dev.evernote.com/doc/).
+Once achieved, go to the [Support Resources](https://dev.evernote.com/support/) to active your API key for production.
+This process of activation will take 1-2 business days and you will receive an email notification.
+NOTE: these nodes only work with production API keys only.

 ## The Evernote Node-RED nodes